arosecast/arc-old/_posts/2015-12-15-colorless-tsukuru-haruki-murakami.md

 date: 	2015-12-15 12:00:00 +0000
 image: '/assets/blog/2015-12/thumb-colorlesstsukuru.jpg'
 alt: Illustration of Haruki Murakami's novel Colorless Tsukuru Tazaki and His Years of Pilgrimage by illustrator / artist Karen Muray of A Rose Cast
-categories: My-Work
+categories: my-work
-tags: Illustration Watercolor Literature Haruki-Murakami
+tags: illustration watercolor literature haruki-murakami
 ---

 <p class="intro">I've been a Haruki Murakami fan for around 15 years now, after first becoming intrigued by the cover of The Elephant Vanishes while perusing a local bookstore.</p>